 Many times Momma Ian would resort to locking Ian in the home because she was afraid of where he would wander.

 Many children with disabilities across Africa stay out of sight because parents hide their child, fearing the stigma and shame.
-Many parent believe that a disability is a sign of a cure or possession of a spirit.
+Many parent believe that a disability is a sign of a curse or possession of a spirit.

 In addition, families who have children with Intellectual and Neurodevelopmental disabilities experience additional challenges because many times their child can move around the village, but demonstrate limited engagement and interaction.

 Many children with Autism across Africa also stay out of sight because few clinicians have the skills or experience to identify the condition, if they are even aware that it exists.